wswaileh/pharmacy-v2/README.md

 # Lana Pharmacy App

-Lana Pharmacy App is a Springboot, Angular and MongoDB based POS app for the pharmacy.
+Lana Pharmacy App is a SpringBoot, Angular and MongoDB based POS app for the pharmacy.

 ## First Time Installation